Scafooo/Ontology-Population-for-Open-Source-Intelligence-a-GATE-based-Solution/getting-started.md

 In order to set up our pipeline we need to select the Load Now box in the CREOLE Plugin Manager for the following plugins:

 * ANNIE, from which we take the following processing resources:
   * Document Reset
   * GATE Unicode Tokeniser
   * RegEx Sentence Splitter
   * ANNIE Gazetteer
   * Jape Transducer
+* Tagger Framework, which contains the Generic Tagger Processing Resource
+* OwlExporter.
+To load this processing resource we need to download the creole.zip file from http://www.semanticsoftware.info/owlexporter, unzip the downloaded file, after that push the button with the symbol + in the upper-left corner of the tab “Install Plugins” (cf. Figure 1), and specify the path of the unzipped folder containing the OwlExporer resource.
+Finally we can flag the Load Now box in correspondence of OwlExporter in the
+CREOLE Plugin Manager.